The $141K Offer Stack: Add $30K Monthly by Restructuring Offers for $100K–$120K Operators

 Total: 7–9 months to full stack

-Move 1: Launch Entry Tier First (Lower Risk)
+Move 1: Launch Entry Tier First for Lower-Risk Stack Validation

-Most operators want to launch the premium tier first (bigger revenue).
-Trevor did the opposite.
+Most operators want to launch the premium tier first to chase bigger revenue, but Trevor deliberately did the opposite.

 Created a $2,200/month entry offering: